asm0028/S4B_SearchCleanInform/README.md

 *bisonCSV.cleaned.csv* is further used in *GeoBison*.

 ### Using *GeoBison*

-[Anne and include information about your scripts and the GUI here]

 For producing a visualization of your occurrence data pre- or post- cleaning, you will use the *geobison* function: